duniter/duniter/doc/Protocol.md

 So if a transaction is received thereafter, and either `Sender` or `Recipient` field of the transaction matches the set of keys, then the transaction *SHOULD* be forwarded to `From` peer.

 ### Transaction

+## Deducing the Contract

+After defining its space-time referential, the [Keychain](#keychain]), UCP defines a second data structure on top of it describing the currency details.
+This data structure is called the Monetary Contract, or simply Contract, and is made up of [Amendment](#amendment) documents.

+An Amendment is the place where Universal Dividend is written: its amount, its technical representation (the coins) and who benefit from it (the members).

+Using Contract representation, it is defined *at any moment* who were the members, who received a Universal Dividend, its amount and the resulting coins.

+### New Amendment event

+UCP defines that a new Amendment is emitted at very specific moments depending on `dt` [protocol parameter](#protocol-parameter).

+#### General rule

+Given the root keyblock timestamp, here called `rootts`, we can define a sequence of timestamps starting from `rootts` with a `dt` period and called `milestones`.

+Each time a new keyblock's timestamp is over one of the `milestones` for the first time, **a new Amendment is to be emitted** with a Universal Dividend amount.

+#### Root Amendment

+The very first Amendment is emitted on the first milestone, at `rootts + dt`.

+### Computing the Universal Dividend

+The Universal Dividend value is computed on the WoT members from the previous keyblock, in other words `N(t-1)`.
+Computation rule is the following:

+  UD(t+1) = MAX(UD(t) ; c * M(t) / N(t+1) )

+### Computing new coins

+Coin generation algorithm is currency specific.
+However, in any case, such algorithm must be defined through 3 parameters:

+    CoinAlgo: COIN_ALGORITHM
+    CoinBase: COIN_BASE_POWER
+    CoinList: COIN_LIST

+Where each value of `CoinList` must be a number and defines the quantity of coins of a given value.

+Thus, for a particular Amendment #1 with 2 members `BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B` and `A0BC40A8131270DFE3EEC76A8B994A66DDE57C29`, and following coin parameters:

+    CoinAlgo: SomeAlgo
+    CoinBase: SomeCoinBase
+    CoinList: 2 1 3

+It should be interpreted that 12 coins were issued:

+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-0
+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-1
+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-2
+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-3
+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-4
+    BE2B32BE1EBA2E51C254BC01DB7BA85D64ACE62B-1-5
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-0
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-1
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-2
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-3
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-4
+    A0BC40A8131270DFE3EEC76A8B994A66DDE57C29-1-5

+Here:

+* value of coins `E62B-1-0`, `E62B-1-1`, `7C29-1-0`, `7C29-1-1` is the same
+* value of coins `E62B-1-2`, `7C29-1-2` is the same also, but different from above coins

+> Note that here, coins' value is not known at all.
+Amendment only allows to give IDs to each coin.
+> However, the value may be known by applying the rules of the `CoinAlgo` algorithm.

 ## Implementations